 7. Albondigas – Spanish Meatballs

 The menu for Spanish dinner recipes cannot be complete without excellent albondigas.
-You will go crazy with these carefully seasoned meatballs served with tomato sauce.
-You can enjoy another version with almond sauce for a change of taste.
+You will go crazy with these carefully seasoned meatballs served with tomato sauce or almond sauce for a change of taste.
+People also utilize this delicacy to make mouth-watering albondigas soup.

 This incredible recipe has its roots in Arabic or Berber cuisine and was found in Spain during the Muslim rule.
 It is a traditional tapas dish in Spain, and it will occasionally appear on the main course menu.